CARE ACT 2014

 This chapter should also be read with the Care and Support Statutory Guidance Annexes, which provide further detailed guidance on specific situations and circumstances which may arise, and where the question of ordinary residence may be unclear.

 2. How does Ordinary Residence affect the Provision of Care and Support?

 Ordinary residence is one of the key tests which must be met to establish whether a local authority is required to meet a person’s eligible needs.
 It is therefore crucial that local authorities establish at the appropriate time whether a person is ordinarily resident in their area, and whether such duties arise.

-Local authorities must determine whether an individual is ordinarily resident in their area following the needs or carer’s assessment, and after determining whether the person has eligible needs (see Eligibility Framework).
+Local authorities must determine whether an individual is ordinarily resident in their area following the needs or carer’s assessment, and after determining whether the person has eligible needs (see Establishing Eligibility for Adult Social Care).